Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/01-audit-requirements.rst

 * A declaration confirming federated and automated searches have been disaggregated from any searches reported.
 See the COUNTER R5 Code of Practice for further information on the protocols regarding federated and automated searches.
 * If server-side caching is implemented, information on cache settings used should be provided.

-  **Note:** Server-side caching can cause a discrepancy between the usage recorded in the audit tests and the usage reported by the content provider.
+  **Note**: Server-side caching can cause a discrepancy between the usage recorded in the audit tests and the usage reported by the content provider.
 Information on cache settings enables the auditor to take them into account when evaluating the results of the report tests.
 If the content provider does not provide this information, the auditor is likely to require further audit tests that may incur additional costs.